WebShule can record your sessions for later playback by students.

 The whiteboard controls let you annotate key parts of your presentation.

-You can broadcast your desktop for all users to see (requires lastest version of Java for presenter only).
+You can broadcast your desktop for all users to see without use of any plugins or extensions.

 You can upload any PDF presentation or MS office document.
 WebShule keeps everyone in sync with your current slide, zoom, pan, annotations, and mouse pointer.

 Multiple users can share their webcam at the same time.
 There is no built-in limit on the number of simultaneously active webcams.

 Students can raise hand and use emoji icons for feedback.

 You can poll students anytime to increase engagement.

 You can interact with students through public and private chat.

 You can enter live captions for students.
 These captions will later appear as subtitles in recordings.

 You can group and place students into breakout rooms (full WebShule Lessions) for give number of minutes for increased collaboration.